roots/docs/docs/sage/9.x/compiling-assets.md

 ### Asset generation with `yarn build` vs. `yarn start`

 When running `yarn start`, Sage uses [webpack-dev-middleware](https://webpack.github.io/docs/webpack-dev-middleware.html) to generate and insert assets (i.e. CSS, JS) directly into the DOM from memory, without first writing them to disk.
-The benefit of this technique is that changes you make are reflected very quicky in your BrowserSync session, and they are reflected *without reloading the page- (especially useful when styling things like form submission response templates).
+The benefit of this technique is that changes you make are reflected very quicky in your BrowserSync session, and they are reflected *without reloading the page* (especially useful when styling things like form submission response templates).
 The unfortunate downside is that because these files are not written to disk, browsers will return a 404 error for your main stylesheet.
 Styles will still load: you'll just see an error in your browser console.
 This is a [known issue](https://github.com/roots/sage/issues/1989) that does not generally affect development.
 Amelioration of this downside is on the roadmap for future version of Sage.

 ## Theme assets